Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 BETA HYDROXY ACID (BHA)

 Similar to AHAs, BHAs are chemical exfoliating agents.
 Unlike AHAs, BHAs go deeply into your pores to dissolve and clear out the sebum (oil), dead skin cells, and bacteria.
-One of the most popular BHA acids include salicylic acid that is commonly used to combat blemishes, which is why it's found in our Nix It Complexion Solution.
+One of the most popular BHA acids include salicylic acid that is commonly used to combat blemishes.

 Also known as blackberry vinegar, this botanical enzyme helps to restore and balance the skin.
 Due to it’s astringent properties, it also fights acne-causing bacteria without disrupting your moisture barrier.
 Full of antioxidants and rich in vitamin C, anyone will benefit from incorporating this ingredient into their routine.
 Find it in our Gentle Cycle Milky Cleanser and Mood Lighting Luminizing Glow Drops.